besentv/SDL2_Sokoban/README.md

 A Sokoban implementation in plain C using the SDL2 library.

 ### Background:
-This project was created by me and a colleague during my apprenticeship as a software engineer.
+This project was created by me and a nice colleague in one week of my apprenticeship as a software engineer.

 Levels had to be removed due to possible copyright problems, though there are plenty of websites where you can download free ones.